Risk Management Program (RMP)

 What is a Risk Management Plan Program?

 A Risk Management Plan outlines certain precautionary, preventative and emergency response information regarding the potential release of hazardous substances.
-The RMP serves as a resource to individuals within a company that may encounter such situations, as well as local emergency personnel who may have to respond to chemical incidents.

 The Risk Management Program is important because it brings awareness to facility management and the surrounding community that may be at risk if a regulated substance release occurs.
 The RMP includes information such as: